demergent-labs/kybra/the_kybra_book/src/kybra.md

 IC applications (canisters) are compiled into Wasm and deployed to the IC as Wasm modules.
 The IC hashes each canister's Wasm binary and stores it for public retrieval.
 The Wasm binary hash can be retrieved and compared with the hash of an independently compiled Wasm binary derived from available source code.
 If the hashes match, then one can know with a high degree of certainty that the application is executing the Wasm binary that was compiled from that source code.

-For the time being, Kybra source code is not verifiable for reasons explained in the [caveats section](./caveats.md).
-TODO add proper link
+For the time being, Kybra source code is not verifiable for reasons explained in the [caveats section](./caveats.md#wasm-module-hash-now-less-useful).

 ##### Blockchain integration